Pandora voice mode aims to beat Alexa and Google at spinning the perfect tunes for you

 Streaming music service Pandora is arming to do battle with Alexa and Google Assistant in the one area it already knows well: music recommendations.

-Pandora on Tuesday introduced "voice mode," a function that lets people verbally ask to Pandora's mobile app to play something for them, even with
+Pandora on Tuesday introduced "voice mode," a function that lets people ask Pandora's mobile app to play something for them.

 "People are getting more conversational [with their voice commands], and in getting more conversational, they're getting more vague," Chris Phillips, Pandora's head of product, said in an interview last week at CES in Las Vegas.
 "I can be vague, and it just gives me a great response."